dotnet/docs/docs/framework/whats-new/index.md

 **Support for a touch/stylus stack based on Windows WM_POINTER messages**

-You now have the option of using a touch/stylus stack based on [WM_POINTER messages](https://msdn.microsoft.com/library/windows/desktop/hh454903(v=vs.85).aspx) instead of the Windows Ink Services Platform (WISP).
+You now have the option of using a touch/stylus stack based on [WM_POINTER messages](https://msdn.microsoft.com/library/windows/desktop/hh454903.aspx) instead of the Windows Ink Services Platform (WISP).
 This is an opt-in feature in the .NET Framework.
-For more information, see [Retargeting Changes in the .NET Framework 4.7](Retargeting%20Changes%20in%20the%20.NET%20Framework%204.7.md).
+For more information, see [Retargeting Changes in the .NET Framework 4.7](../migration-guide/retargeting-changes-in-the-net-framework-4-7.md).

 **New implementation for WPF printing APIs**

-WPF's printing APIs in the [System.Printing.PrintQueue](assetId:///T:System.Printing.PrintQueue?qualifyHint=True&autoUpgrade=True) class call the Windows [Print Document Package API](https://msdn.microsoft.com/library/windows/desktop/hh448418(v=vs.85).aspx) instead of the deprecated [XPS Print API](https://msdn.microsoft.com/library/windows/desktop/ff686814(v=vs.85).aspx).
-For the impact of this change on application compatibility, see [Retargeting Changes in the .NET Framework 4.7](Retargeting%20Changes%20in%20the%20.NET%20Framework%204.7.md).
+WPF's printing APIs in the <xref:System.Printing.PrintQueue?displayProperty=fullName> class call the Windows [Print Document Package API](https://msdn.microsoft.com/library/windows/desktop/hh448418(v=vs.85).aspx) instead of the deprecated [XPS Print API](https://msdn.microsoft.com/library/windows/desktop/ff686814(v=vs.85).aspx).
+For the impact of this change on application compatibility, see [Retargeting Changes in the .NET Framework 4.7](../migration-guide/retargeting-changes-in-the-net-framework-4-7.md).

 <a name="v462"></a>
 ## What's new in the .NET Framework 4.6.2